Decentralized Personalized Federated Learning for Min-Max Problems: Optimal Algorithms

-The simplest method for solving \eqref{PF} is to consider the function $F$ as a whole, not to take into account its composite structure.
-As a basic method, for example, the classical method for smooth saddle point problems - Extra Step Method \cite{Korpelevich1976TheEM} (or Mirror Prox \cite{juditsky2011solving}) - is suitable.
-Then the number of calls to the oracle for $f$ and for $\varphi$ are the same.
-But in our case (see the explanation above) the step along the gradient of the regularizer requires communication with neighbor nodes.
-To calculate the gradients of $f$, it is enough to calculate all the local gradients of $f_m$ and do not exchange information at all.
-Of course, we want to reduce the number of communications (and calls the regularizer gradient) as much as possible.
-This is especially actual when we want a fairly personalized model ($\lambda \ll L$) and information from other nodes is not particularly important.
-To solve this problem and separate the oracle complexities for function $f$ and function $\varphi$, we base our method on Sliding technique \cite{lan2016gradient}.
-The optimal method for PF minimization from \cite{hanzely2020lower} is also a kind of Sliding.
+The simplest method for solving \eqref{PF} is to consider the function $\left\{\sum_{m=1}^M f_m(x_m,y_m) + \tfrac{\lambda}{2}\| \sqrt{W} X\|^2 - \tfrac{\lambda}{2} \| \sqrt{W} Y\|^2\right\}$ as a whole, not to take into account its composite structure.
+As a basic method we may consider the classical method for smooth saddle point problems -- Extra Step Method \cite{Korpelevich1976TheEM} (or Mirror Prox \cite{juditsky2011solving}).
+Then the number of oracle calls for the saddle function and for the composites are the same.
+Note that in the problem \eqref{PF} the step along the gradient of the regularizer ($\tfrac{\lambda}{2}\| \sqrt{W} X\|^2 - \tfrac{\lambda}{2} \| \sqrt{W} Y\|^2$) requires communication with neighboring nodes (due to multiplication by the matrix $W$).
+Meanwhile, for gradient calculation of $\sum_{m=1}^M f_m(x_m, y_m)$ it is enough to calculate all the local gradients of $f_m$ and do not exchange information at all.
+Certainly, we want to reduce the number of communications (or calls the regularizer gradient) as much as possible.
+This is especially important when the problem \eqref{PF} is a fairly personalized ($\lambda \ll L$) and information from other nodes is not significant.
+To solve this problem and separate the oracle complexities for the saddle function and the composites, we base our method on \emph{sliding technique} \cite{lan2016gradient}.
+The optimal method for PF minimization from \cite{hanzely2020lower} is also a kind of sliding method.

-It is clear that for saddle point problems, we cannot just use the method from \cite{hanzely2020lower}.
-Sliding for saddles has its own specifics \cite{rogozin2021decentralized} -- exactly for the same reasons why Extra Step Method is used for smooth saddles instead of the usual Descent-Ascent \cite{gidel2018variational} (at least because Descent-Ascent diverges for the most common bilinear problems).
+It is clear that the method from \cite{hanzely2020lower} cannot be used for saddle point problems.
+Sliding for saddles has its own specifics -- exactly for the same reasons why Extra Step Method is used for smooth saddles instead of the usual Descent-Ascent \cite{gidel2018variational} (at least because Descent-Ascent diverges for the most common bilinear problems).